jcval94/SheShe/README.md

 ## ModalScoutEnsemble

 `ModalScoutEnsemble` trains multiple ModalBoundaryClustering models on the top subspaces returned by `SubspaceScout` and combines their predictions.
+Set `ensemble_method="shushu"` to delegate the ensemble to the `ShuShu` optimizer.

 ```python
 from sheshe import ModalScoutEnsemble